-You can find some great casual spots for coffee, tea, ice cream and chocolates in San Miguel:
+You can find some great casual spots for coffee, tea, ice cream and gelato, pastries and chocolates in San Miguel:

 One of my favorite spots is La Sacristia Terraza + Cafe, from the owners of Zenteno Cafe.
 Located at Canal 36, they feature a full coffee menu, pastries and more.
 On my first trip, I had a lovely salad and quiche for lunch on the colorful outdoor terrace in the back.
 I liked it so much and went back again with friends and loved the toast with brie, pear, serrano ham and a reduction of red wine vinaigrette.
 I also recommend the huevos Sacristia with smoked salmon, poached eggs and avocado cream along with a side salad.
 Now I go every time that I am back in town.
 It is a great addition to San Miguel.